 “Shanna, are you there?”
 Aaron shouted through arrow slits drilled into the stone.
 “Shanna!
 It’s Aaron!”

 A voice responded.
 “Corrin!
 If that’s you, you worthless—”

 Silence from the other side, then, “Aaron?
 Is that you?”

-Aaron took a moment to inspect the door.
+Aaron inspected the door.
 It was sealed tight.
 The water only reached about midway, but it was rising on his side.
 Bending so that his ear just touched the surface, he plunged his arm into the water, reaching as far as he could.
-He felt a gap, between the bottom of the door and the floor.
+He felt a gap between the bottom of the door and the floor.
 It hadn’t sealed all the way.
-With water flowing beneath the door, it was only a matter of time before his side of the passage and the one at the other side of the door were completely submerged.
+With water flowing beneath the door, it was only a matter of time before his side of the passage and the one on the other side of the door were completely submerged.
 Aaron straightened to speak through the slits.

 “I’m going to open the door.”